 On privacy front, Tineye claims that when someone searches with Tineye, it never saves/index the images.
 The search is private and secure.
 However, as per my knowledge, Google also not saves/index the image queries.

 Pixsy is a web service that aims at protecting the interests of photographers by regular monitoring of duplicate photos online and then keeping a provision for prosecuting the offenders if desired.
-It’s tagline is – “Find and Fight Image Theft”.
+It puts up a very catchy tagline – “Find and Fight Image Theft”.
 This is how it works:

-Step 2: Once you’ve verified your account, you’ll be asked to select the most appropriate representation of your business – Photographer / Graphic Designer / Online shop / Agency.
+2.)
+Once you’ve verified your account, they will ask you to select the most appropriate representation of your business – Photographer / Graphic Designer / Online shop / Agency.

 Once uploaded, Pixsy will start scanning the internet for exact match duplicate images.
 Once the scanning is complete, you’ll be shown a comprehensive report on the sources where these duplicate images have appeared.